oplS17projects/Timberman/README.md

 ### Deliverable and Demonstration

-For demonstration day, we are planning to have a complete game that is very similar to the orginal game.
+For demonstration day, we have a complete game that is very similar to the orginal game.
 At the live demo people will be able to test out our game and as well as sounds, music, and highscore will be able to be display in the final demonstration.

 ### Evaluation of Results

-If we can complete the movement control, add music/sounds, get the highscore system working, and the collusion function to work then we have successful finish our goals for the project.
+we have completed the movement control, added music/sounds, get the highscore system working, and the collusion function to work. we have successful finish our goals for the project.

 ## Architecture Diagram